Appealing College Registration Decisions

-To request an appeal, complete the Request for Review by the Registration Appeals Committee form (156 KB) and send it to the College with a $99 fee.
+To request an appeal, complete the Request for Review by the Registration Appeals Committee form online.
+Alternatively, download the form (156 KB) and send it to the College with a $99 fee.
 Directions are on the form.

 When we receive your application, the College will send you copies of all of the materials that the committee will review when it considers your appeal.
 You will then have 45 days to comment on these materials or provide any additional documents to the committee.
 The review by the Registration Appeals Committee is normally a document review process.

 The Registration Appeals Committee meets regularly and the College makes its best efforts to ensure that an appeal is considered and a decision made within 120 days from when it is received.

 Although the committee's review is normally conducted by reviewing documents only, you may request to make a presentation to the committee in addition to submitting written materials.
 Requests for an oral presentation will be considered by the committee on an individual basis.
 A presentation is not required for an appeal.
 You can request a presentation on the Request for Review by the Registration Appeals Committee form.